plietar/outpack_server/README.md

 ## GET /metadata

 Returns a list of (truncated) packet metadata.
-Accepts an optional query parameter `from` specifying a date from which to return results in the format [%Y%m%d-%H%M%S](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) (i.e. the first part of an outpack id), e.g. `/metadata?from=20170103-172301`.
+Accepts an optional query parameter `known_since` specifying a Unix epoch time from which to return results.
+This will filter packets by the `time` property of the location metadata, i.e. the point at which they were inserted into the index. e.g. `/metadata?known_since=1683117048`.

 ```
 {